Providing public education

 • a program delivering targeted support to assist students to set and meet individual goals for attendance, achievement, leadership, mentoring and community engagement.

-In 2022–23, we managed the School Drug Education and Road Aware Program with funding from the Department of Education, the Mental Health Commission and the Road Safety Commission.
-Through this program we provided professional learning, resources and consultancy support to public and non‑government school staff to address student alcohol and drug use.
-In 2022, 26,641 public and non‑government school students participated in the Keys4Life pre‑driver education program.
+In 2023–24, we managed the School Drug Education and Road Aware Program.
+We also funded the program in conjunction with the Mental Health Commission and the Road Safety Commission.
+Through this program, we provided professional learning, resources and consultancy support to public and non‑government school staff to address student alcohol and drug use.
+In 2023, 29,460 public and non‑government school students participated in the Keys4Life pre‑driver education program.

-• launching a brand and identity for international education
+• developing a brand and identity for international education

-• working closely with the state’s offshore network of business development managers in the education sector to promote international education
+• working closely with the state’s offshore network of education business development managers to promote international education

 • education agent familiarisation activities.